pombredanne/yocto-spdx/INSTALL.md

 Open up the `../meta/conf/licenses.conf` file to set relevant variables:

 * `SPDX_MANIFEST_DIR`: output directory for the finished SPDX documents.
   This will be created for you if it does not already exist.
+Note that you may not have permission to write to the default path; to be safe you can change this to something like `$HOME/spdx_output` where `$HOME` is your home directory.
-* `SPDX_DOSOCS_PATH`: location of DoSOCS executable (probably called `DoSPDX.py`)
+* `SPDX_DOSOCS_PATH`: path to DoSOCS executable (probably called `DoSPDX.py`)

 Finally, you need to add "spdx" to the variable `USER_CLASSES` in the `conf/local.conf` file, to enable the `do_spdx` process step.
+Example:

+    USER_CLASSES ?= "buildstats image-mklibs image-prelink spdx"

 When you invoke `bitbake` to create the image: